flexcompute/tidy3d/tidy3d/plugins/autograd/README.md

 ## Developer Notes

-To convert existing tidy3d front end code to be autograd compatible, will need to be aware of
+To convert existing tidy3d front-end code to be autograd compatible, you will need to be aware of

 - `numpy` -> `autograd.numpy`
-- `x.real` -> `np.real(x)``
+- `x.real` -> `np.real(x)`
 - `float()` is not supported as far as I can tell.
 - `isclose()` -> `np.isclose()`
 - `array[i] = something` needs a different approach (happens in mesher a lot)
-- be careful with `+=` in autograd, it can fail silently..
+- Be careful with `+=` in autograd, it can fail silently.
-- whenever we pass things to other modules, like `shapely` especially, we need to be careful that they are untraced.
+- Whenever we pass things to other modules, like `shapely` especially, we need to be careful that they are untraced.
 - I just made structures static (`obj = obj.to_static()`) before any meshing, as a cutoff point.
-So if we add a new `make_grid()` call somewhere, eg in a validator, just need to be aware.
+So if we add a new `make_grid()` call somewhere, e.g., in a validator, just need to be aware.